 Category Qualification Information relating to any individual.
 Exempt information only and so long, as in all the circumstances of the case, the public interest in maintaining the exemption outweighs the public interest in disclosing the information.
 Information which is likely to reveal the identity of an individual.
 Exempt information only and so long, as in all the circumstances of the case, the public interest in maintaining the exemption outweighs the public interest in disclosing the information.
 3. Information relating to the financial or business affairs of any particular person (including the authority holding that information).
 Exempt information only and so long, as in all the circumstances of the case, the public interest in maintaining the exemption outweighs the public interest in disclosing the information.
-Information within paragraph 3 is not exempt if it must be registered under; (i) the Companies Act 1985 (ii) The Friendly Societies Act 1974 (iii) The Friendly Societies Act 1992; (iv) The Industrial & Provident Societies Acts 1965 to 1978; (v) The Buildings Societies Act 1986; or
+Information within paragraph 3 is not exempt if it must be registered under; (i) the Companies Act 1985 (ii) The Friendly Societies Act 1974 (iii) The Friendly Societies Act 1992; (iv) The Industrial & Provident Societies Acts 1965 to 1978; (v) The Buildings Societies Act 1986; or (vi) The Charities Act 1993.

-(vi) The Charities Act 1993.
-4. Information relating to any consultations or negotiations, or contemplated consultations or negotiations, in connection with any labour relations matters arising between the authority or a Minister of the Crown and employees of, or officer-holders under the authority.
-"Labour relations matters" are as specified in paragraph (a) to (g) of section 218 of the Trade Union and Labour Relations (consolidation) Act 1992, i.e. matters which may be the subject of a trade dispute; and Exempt information only and so long, as in all the circumstances of the case, the public interest in maintaining the exemption outweighs the public interest in disclosing the information.
-5. Information in respect of which a claim to legal professional privilege could be maintained in legal proceedings.
+Information relating to any consultations or negotiations, or contemplated consultations or negotiations, in connection with any labour relations matters arising between the authority or a Minister of the Crown and employees of, or officer-holders under the authority.
+"Labour relations matters" are as specified in paragraph (a) to (g) of section 218 of the Trade Union and Labour Relations (consolidation) Act 1992, i.e. matters which may be the subject of a trade dispute; and long, as in all the circumstances of the case, the public interest in maintaining the exemption outweighs the public interest in

+Exempt information only and so

+Information in respect of which a claim to legal professional privilege could be maintained in legal proceedings. disclosing the information.

 Exempt information only and so long, as in all the circumstances of the case, the public interest in maintaining the exemption outweighs the public interest in disclosing the information.

-6. Information which, reveals that the authority proposes - a) to give under any enactment a notice under or by virtue of which requirements are imposed on a person; or b) to make an order or direction under any enactment.
-Exempt information only and so long, as in all the circumstances of the case, the public interest in maintaining the exemption outweighs the public interest in disclosing the information.
-7. Information relating to any action taken or to be taken in connection with the prevention, investigation or prosecution of crime.
+- 6. Information which, reveals that the authority proposes - a) to give under any enactment a notice under or by virtue of which requirements are imposed on a person; or - b) to make an order or direction under any enactment. - Information relating to any action taken or to be taken in connection with the prevention, investigation or prosecution of crime.

 Exempt information only and so long, as in all the circumstances of the case, the public interest in maintaining the exemption outweighs the public interest in disclosing the information.